Action in the Afternoon

-Action in the Afternoon is an American TV Western that aired live on CBS from February 2, 1953, to January 29, 1954.
+Action in the Afternoon is an American Western television series that aired live on CBS from February 2, 1953, to January 29, 1954.
 The series originated from the studios and back lot of WCAU, Channel 10 in Philadelphia, and was broadcast Monday through Friday regardless of the weather.
 The half-hour series aired variously at 3:30 pm or 4:00 pm, throughout its run.

 The show starred singing cowboy Jack Valentine, who was backed up by the Tommy Ferguson Trio.
 Other characters included Jack's sidekick Ozzie, Sheriff Ace Bancroft, and Kate, who published the Huberle Record.
 Red Cotton ran the local saloon, the Copper Cup.
 The show could be very violent; the premiere left one character dead and one wounded.